oumaimabenaboud/BrainScan-AI/README.md

 ## Deployment

-To integrate the brain tumor detection CNN model into our website, the following general steps were followed:

-1. **Model Saving:**
+### Model Saving:
-   - Utilize Keras' `model.save()` function to save the trained model as an .h5 file.
+1. Use Keras' `model.save()` in the notebook to save the trained model as an .h5 file.

-2. **Model Loading:**
-   - Load the .h5 file on your web server using Keras' `keras.models.load_model()` function, which loads a previously saved model from a file.
+2. Transfer the saved .h5 file to a folder in your web app.

+### Model Loading:
+1. In your web app's `views.py`, use `keras.models.load_model()` to load the saved model.
+2. Ensure the path to the saved model file in the code matches the actual location in the web app.

 ## User Interface
 Certainly!
 Here's the table with three images in each row: